 The time has finally come.
 After the longest-lasting console generation in the modern era of games, the new next-gen is finally here in the form of the Xbox Series X and PlayStation 5.

 To some, that will sound like hot air, and the case against the new consoles will only solidify when we reveal that you don’t need to buy one of them in order to play the latest games.
-With three notable exceptions, every game that you can play on a next-gen machine will also play on its predecessor.
+With some notable exceptions, every game that you can play on a next-gen machine will also play on its predecessor.

-That, though, doesn’t tell the whole story, and both consoles take gaming to new, previously inaccessible levels – one more convincingly than the other.
+But that doesn’t tell the whole story, and both consoles take gaming to new, previously inaccessible levels – one more convincingly than the other.
 Then there’s the small matter of which is the best streamer and 4K Blu-ray player.
 Let battle commence!

 PS5 vs Xbox Series X: price